leo-step/leo-step/README.md

 ---

-I'm a sophomore at Princeton University studying computer science with minors in machine learning, finance, and entrepreneurship.
+I'm a sophomore at Princeton University studying computer science with minors in machine learning, entrepreneurship, and finance.
 As an aspiring founder, I strive to develop solutions at the intersection of cutting-edge technology and human needs.

 #### CURRENTLY
 - 🎓 Student at Princeton University (COS '25)